 - get plenty of sleep to help brain health,

 How an in-studio or online course for yoga can help support lifelong brain health.

 Based on the dot points above, it’s immediately obvious how yoga can help with implement Dr Mosconi’s tips.

 First, yoga is exercise!
 It can also be especially adapted to where many women find themselves in pre-menopause, menopause, and post-menopause.
-This is especially true of Women Only yoga classes.

 Secondly, as I’ve discussed in other posts, yoga is especially effective at improving sleep, and reducing stress.